The DuVal Lab - Opportunities

 Field Assistants

-Each year I hire 2-4 volunteer field assistants to conduct field research in Panama.
+Each year we hire 2-3 volunteer field assistants to conduct field research in Panama.
 This work involves behavioral observations, mistnetting, radiotelemetry, nest searching, and nest monitoring.
 This is grueling work!
 We work 6 days a week, from 7 am - 6:30 pm, with occasional data entry and organization later in the evenings.
 Field conditions are hot (frequently > 95 degrees F), extremely humid, and buggy, with steep terrain and a very real possibility of snake encounters, wasp and bee stings, heat exhaustion, and being caught in tropical downpours.
 Communication is limited at best, and field assistants are sometimes out of touch with most of the world for 2-3 weeks at a time.
+Volunteers' expenses are fully paid and they receive a $1500 honorarium to assist with personal expenses like health insurance and the purchase of personal supplies.
+Volunteers are actively learning the skills involved in running a research program and may qualify for student loan deferral or forbearance while in Panama.

 This work is most appropriate for people who are interested in pursuing a career in behavioral ecology, and who have previous field experience.
 Please keep in mind that a large number of people apply for these positions, and due to the remote nature of the field site I strongly prefer applicants with experience in mistnetting, reading color bands on small birds, nest searching, and living happily in uncomfortable conditions.
 If you're interested, watch for the job announcement here or on the OrnJobs listserv for the announcement of field season dates.
 I begin accepting applications for field assistant positions in late October of each year: apply via email with (1) a coverletter explaining why you want this (really difficult) job, (2) a CV, and (3) names and email addresses of three recommenders who are personally familiar with your field skills and personality.

-The 2020 field season is now complete.
-We will begin hiring for the next field season at the end of October.
+We begin hiring for the next field season at the end of October.
 Field season dates are approximately February 15 - June 20 each year.

 This and other opportunities for behavioral fieldwork can be found on the Ornithology Exchange Job Board and the Texas A&M Job Board